Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 ## Instructions for reviewers

-- For passwordStrength function, if any one of these passwords is passed in `P@ssw 12` or `User1@` ensure Invalid is returned.
+- For password strength, make sure cases of invalid passwords are checked, for example these passwords are both invalid; `P@ssw 12`, `User1@`.

-- Ensure that the passwordIsValid function doesn't return or print any of the error messages above and that the throw or throw Error statements are used.
+- Actual passwords should never be printed to the terminal, for example in assert messages or when raising exceptions.